webfactor/ionic-image-picker-directive/README.md

-# IonicPositionPickerDirective
+# IonicImagePickerDirective

-Adds positionpicker functionality to any button.
+Adds imagepicker functionality to any button.
 Use `[wf-image-picker]` attribute on any `<button>` element.

 ## Installation